Nelson-Delpozo/pdfbuddy/memory-bank/activeContext.md

 - **Storage Strategy**: Using chrome.storage.sync for settings and chrome.storage.local for templates
 - **Error Handling**: Implementing a comprehensive error handling system from the start
 - **Domain Acquisition**: Secured pdfbuddy.app domain and support@pdfbuddy.app email for future infrastructure
+- **ES Modules**: Using ES modules for better code organization and maintainability
+- **Service Worker**: Implementing proper error handling for service worker environments

+### Technical Fixes
+- **Module Loading**: Fixed issues with ES module loading in Chrome extension context
+- **Service Worker Compatibility**: Enhanced error handling and security utilities to work in service worker context
+- **Window Object Handling**: Improved code to handle environments where window object is not available

 ### Legal Decisions
 - **Custom Proprietary License**: Created a custom license that restricts distribution to Chrome Web Store only